A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Dont mistake our peace for surrender
+Over step and ashes your feet will be rendered

+Take the pigment out my skin if that means i get to live

+How many cheeks do we have to turn

+You aint “neutral” youre dumb deaf and blind, a triplet

 I think I’ve seen this before, and the ending wasn’t pretty Didn’t notice it was dawning on me so swiftly(tswift) If i ever (iver) give up …